Multi-block exceptional points in open quantum systems: General model

-When the quantum jump terms are added, the multiblock character of the EPs needs to be taken into account to accurately describe the eigenspectrum.
-For a general perturbation, every block of size $n$ splits like $n$ branches of the complex $n$-th order root, which follows from the Lidskii-Vishik-Lyusternik theorem\cite{lidskii_perturbation_1966, moro_lidskii--vishik--lyusternik_1997}.
-Note that, in principle, blocks of EPs can be coupled by perturbations to merge even into higher order EPs.
+When the quantum jump terms are added, the multi-block character of the EPs needs to be taken into account to accurately describe the eigenspectrum.
+For a general perturbation, every block of size $n$ splits like $n$ branches of the complex $n$-th order root, which follows from the Lidskii-Vishik-Lyusternik theorem~\cite{lidskii_perturbation_1966, moro_lidskii--vishik--lyusternik_1997}.

-In the next section, we illustrate these general findings by two pedagogical examples: non-Hermitian qubits and qutrits.
+In the next section, we illustrate these findings by two simple examples: non-Hermitian qubits and qutrits.